This is my story of tapering off of two prescription anti-depressants, Wellbutrin and Cymbalta.

 (Follow up on the itching: my doctor told me it is an anxiety reaction and you can read more about that here.
 Only now do I realize that I have rubbed my collar bones for years when anxious.
 It’s been so automatic.
 Like a quirk, not a coping mechanism.
 My doctor recommended I wear a chime necklace and/or use essential oils.
 The necklace helps when I remember to wear it; the oils have definitely helped.
 Talk to a doctor or therapist if you feel you may be experiencing something similar.)

 I had a good run between the end of my Wellbutrin withdrawal and the start of my Cymbalta.
 What was that…two weeks of feeling human?
 It was a beautiful thing.

-Today is Thursday and three days ago [Monday] I began the process of tapering off my Cymbalta.
+Today is Thursday and on Monday I began the process of tapering off my Cymbalta.
 Hear me now: it’s been just over three days.
 Just four smaller-than-usual doses of Cymbalta.
 I’m following doctor’s orders and weaning off rather than stopping cold turkey.
 And I feel unspeakably terrible.

 But I was determined to push through.